An update on Where the Wind Blows

 It was all that she could take when his large hand moved over her breast.
 In a panic she brought her teeth down on his cheekbone, and his body jerked backward which gave her what she needed, a chance to leap down from the cart.
 He blistered the air itself with his oaths before he jumped from the cart and chased her, but his fat body was slow, and he was soon out of breath.

 She fled with such speed out of the woods and across the road that George Morley’s coach almost ran into her.
 In her fright Bridget hadn’t been aware of the coach.
 She entered a field and ran through long, straw like grass.
 She thought her lungs would burst when finally, she glanced behind her.
 He was no longer in sight.

 * * *

 There is so much interest in this novel that I thought I would let you know what is going on with it.
 We are just finishing the final editing and reading.
-Therefore, I am hoping that it will be available on Amazon and all online bookstores by the end of November.
+Therefore, I am hoping that it will be available on Amazon and all online bookstores very soon.
 I will let you know as soon as I know.

 I give much appreciation for your interest and encouragement.

 Ben Walters moves from extreme poverty to wealth beyond his dreams which he pays the horrific price for when he is set up in a corrupt syndicate that he doesn’t have a clue about.

 forceful character with intentions to unearth the men who framed him and bring them to justice.
 Regardless, he is also a compassionate man and helps those impoverished people of his past which changes the course of his life.

 Bridget Turner enters George’s life when she is only fifteen years of age.
 She is almost raped by the farmer she works for when George comes across them and saves her.
 She is younger than his own children and his heart sorrowfully goes out to her.
 Their paths move in many different directions until eventually they meet up years later through the affluent Giles family, who are behind the set up and George’s imprisonment.
 Although George doesn’t suspect the Giles, he constantly finds himself involved with them.